iustin/prefix-units/README.md

 are enough.
 Run `cabal configure --enable-tests && cabal build && cabal test` if you want to run the unit-tests.

+The library is designed to have very few dependencies (only base and a few GHC extensions), so that it's trivial to use it in projects.
+Hence the use of some hand-coded conversions instead of using TemplateHaskell to generate them automatically.

 TODO
 ----